 Careers and opportunities

-- Create globally-aware content that exhibit global awareness, to professional standards, for digital, broadcast, print or social media.
+- create content that exhibits awareness of global events and issues to professional standards, for broadcast, print, online-digital and social media

-- Understand how global journalism and PR work and how they relate to politics, international relations and business
+- understand how global journalism and PR work and how they relate to politics, international relations, business and society in general

-- Apply a wide range of journalism and communication skills and knowledge to the production of globally-aware content that exhibit global awareness, to professional standards.
+- apply a wide range of journalism and communication skills as well as knowledge, to the production of content that exhibit global awareness, to professional standards

-- Feel prepared when applying for job roles within media, communication and PR.
+- confidently prepare to apply for job roles within journalism, media, communication and PR.

 This course prepares you for a broad range of positions in regional, national or international journalism, media, communications and PR – as a researcher, reporter, writer, editor or presenter, for example.